ali-mohebi/JsonResponseParser/README.md

 ### configuration:

-if data was sending by any other name you can set that name in ResponseParser like:
+if the server was sending data by any other name than "data", you can set that name in ResponseParser like:

 ```
 mResponseParser.setResponseDataName(responseName);